 In blackjack game, cards are assigned various values to assist in counting rules required in the game.
 An Ace can assume two values of either 1 or 11 but not both at a time.
-The decision to count an Ace as 1 or 11 depends on the hand of the player.
+The decision to count an Ace as 1 or 11 depends on the hands of the player.
 If the player has low value cards then it would be convenient counting an Ace as 11 as this will improve his chances without causing him to bust.
-However if a player has a hard hand and counting an Ace as 11 would cause him to bust then the only option is to count it as 1.
+However if a player has a hard and counting an Ace as 11 would cause him to bust then the only option is to count it as 1.
 Numbers two to ten assume the face value of the cards while the Queens, Kings, and Jacks are assigned a special value of 10.
-According to blackjack rules and blackjack strategy blog post, the idea of blackjack is to get cards that add up to 21 and not more for a player to win or something higher than the dealer’s hand.
+The idea of blackjack is to get cards that add up to 21 for a player to win or something closer if the dealer does not hit a soft 17.

 A Hitmeans asking for another card.
 You can continue asking for more cards or hitting as long as it does not jeopardize your chances of winning.